OnRampToStem/scool_lti/docs/lti/canvas_module.md

 ## Module Item Publish

-After adding the link for the OR2STEM tool the item must be published in order for students to use it.
+After adding the link for the SCOOL tool the item must be published in order for students to use it.
 Click the **Publish** [1] icon.

 ![Module Item Publish](../img/canvas/module_item_publish.png)